imamrobani/FlipTest/README.md

 # Bismillahirrahmanirrahim

-# AlamiTest
+# FlipTest

-AlamiTest made with love with React Natve (0.69.3)
+FlipTest made with love with React Natve (0.69.3)

 ## Instalation